Tprice-90/Learning_React/README.md

 -winner variable will call calculateWinner function with the squares state, update the status based on who is next or if a player wins.
+-update to Board components handleClick function will ignore a click if there is a winner or if a square has already been clicked
+-game is technically complete at this point, further exercise will add in time travel functionality to go back to previous moves
+-having an issue with app loading a blank page when running npm start -issue was when calling calculateWinner function, I called the winner state rather than the squares state, found issue by looking through developer console errors -history array will be contained in Game component to go back to previous moves -constructor is added and state is defined with history array -constructor in Board component will be deleted and squares and onClick props will be recieved from Game component, this.state.squares[i] is replaced with this.props.squares[i] and this.handleClick() is replaced with this.props.onClick() in renderSquare function -Game components render function will be updated to display recent history to determine game status -Board component handleClick method is moved to Game component and modified to update history display -concat method is used on history array to prevent mutation of original array -moves variable will map history array to allow player to go back to certain moves or go back to start of game, moves will be output in an ordered list in the Game components return method.